Jeff Young: Equilibrium

 In late-October 2009, his debut solo album, Equilibrium, was released on CD worldwide, as well as cdbaby.
 Young began working on the album in 2000.
 Stylistically, the album features flamenco, classic, 6 & 12 steel-string guitar styles as well as the electric guitar.
 Equilibrium features guest performances by Debby Holiday, Twinkle, Gilli Moon, Lenine, Matt Chamberlain, Hilary Jones, Tony Franklin and Viviana Guzman.

 Current projects

 Young is the host of the Internet radio show Music Without Boundaries on the Spreaker broadcast network.

 Young is currently writing, producing & releasing solo, instrumental music on the High-Tone Eleven Records label.
 His first, all instrumental album, Revolutions, is being released track by track with the singles, "Monsoon" – "In the Flesh" & "Slow Burn" available now via his official website & most digital distribution sources.
 Revolutions features performances from some of the world's top players: Tina Guo, Ric Fierrabracci, James LoMenzo, Brian Tichy, Jeff Bowders & Shane Gaalaas.

+In 2022 Young reunited with former Megadeth bassist David Ellefson to form Kings of Thrash in order to perform old Megadeth songs live.
+The band have so far completed tours in North America, Australia, the UK and Europe, with one live album released.
+Some shows have featured fellow former Megadeth guitarist Chris Poland on a few songs.

+On January 22, 2025, Young was inducted into the Metal Hall of Fame, he also performed at the event which took place at the Grand Theater in Anaheim, California.

 Personal life

-Young overcame testicular cancer in 2006; he was treated by Dr. Lawence Einhorn, the same physician who treated Lance Armstrong).
+Young overcame testicular cancer in 2006; he was treated by Dr. Lawrence Einhorn, the same physician who treated Lance Armstrong.